 - James Longstreet’s detached command failed to defeat Union General Ambrose Burnside’s army or capture the city of Knoxville, Tennessee during the fall of 1863.

 - On May 6, 1864, during the Battle of the Wilderness, James Longstreet was severely wounded in the neck and right shoulder by friendly fire, only a few miles from where Stonewall Jackson suffered the same fate a year earlier.

 - James Longstreet was wounded by friendly fire only a few miles from where Stonewall Jackson was shot by friendly fire.

-- James Longstreet was present win Robert E. Lee surrendered to Ulysses S. Grant at Appomattox Court House on April 9, 1865.
+- James Longstreet was present when Robert E. Lee surrendered to Ulysses S. Grant at Appomattox Court House on April 9, 1865.

-- After the Civil War, James Longstreet first settled in New Orleans, Louisiana where he co-owned the Longstreet, Owen & Company, cotton brokerage firm and served as president of the Great Southern and Western Fire, Marine and Accident Insurance Company.
+- After the Civil War, James Longstreet first settled in New Orleans, Louisiana where he co-owned the Longstreet, Owen & Company, a cotton brokerage firm, and served as president of the Great Southern and Western Fire, Marine and Accident Insurance Company.